moleculerjs/database/docs/README.md

 ```

 ## Table/Collection-based tenancy
-This mode uses the same database server, same database but different collection/table.
-It means every tenant has an individual table/collection.
+This mode uses the same database server, the same database but different collections/tables.
+It means that each tenant has its own table/collection.

 ### Steps for configuration
-1. Define the `getAdapterByContext` method to generate adapter options for every tenant.
+1. Define the `getAdapterByContext` method to generate adapter options for each tenant.

 ### Example
 ```js